preeve9534/pdjr-skplugin-devantech/README.md

 device, *port* is the port number on which it provides service and *password* is the optional password required to operate the device.
-All of these values are defined when you configure the Devantech relay bank for first use: consult the appropriate Devantech user guide for more informa.
+All of these values are defined when you configure the Devantech relay bank for first use: consult the appropriate Devantech user guide for more information.

 A connection string must be specified and has no default.

-The __channels__ property introduces an array of channel definitions each of which describes a relay channel on your device.
+The __channels__ property introduces an array of channel definitions each of which describes a relay channel.

 The __index__ property defines the relay module channel to which the channel definition relates.